 The TOE provides APIs allowing non-TSF applications (mobile applications) the ability to establish a secure channel using TLS, HTTPS, and Bluetooth DR/EDR and LE.
+Additionally, the vendor provides the NIAPSEC library for application developers to use for Hostname Checking, Revocation Checking, and TLS Ciphersuite restriction.
+Application developers must utilize this library to ensure the device behaves in the evaluated configuration.
 Mobile applications can use the following Android APIs for TLS, HTTPS, and Bluetooth respectively: